thinkitdata/riscv-fpga/2-linux-toolchain-build.md

 You can add these to your ~/.bashrc file to set them automatically when you login each time.

 # J. Instill SiFive RISC-V development kit
 The below is where I'm cloning the github repo to.
 Adjust accordingly for your particular directory location.
-Be patient as the submodule step takes awhile.  ;-)
+Be patient as the submodule update step takes awhile.  ;-)
 ```
 cd /mnt/f/dev/fpga
 sudo git clone https://github.com/sifive/freedom.git